nt246/NTRES-6100-data-science/assignments/Assignment_2.md

-You can make these sub-directories either by clicking “New Folder” in the “Files” tab in RStudio, or with your computer’s file browser, like Finder on a Mac):
+You can make these sub-directories either by clicking “New Folder” in the “Files” tab in RStudio, or with your computer’s file browser, like Finder on a Mac). **Make at least four subdirectories of your choice.**

 Now, using your favorite method of moving or copying files, **copy** all the files that constitute your existing project (your code and data etc.) into the appropriate sub-directory for this new project (keep your original copy for now to not disrupt any dependencies of local paths in your current workflow).
+If you’re not copying a specific project, you can just add random files (e.g. an image saved from the internet, a text file with a few lines of text etc.).

 Here’s one suggestion for organizing the content of sub-directories, but feel free to adapt to your particular needs: